 These Ice Decorations have been a big hit in our

 house garden!
-Minnie has loved creating all sorts of mini ice art to adorn our backyard & nearby trees.
+Minnie has loved creating all sorts of ice art to adorn our backyard & nearby trees.
 Here's just some of the fun we've had with ice art this week.

 Hang them around your garden & share a smile with your neighbours.
 To make our frozen 'goldfish' we added a drop of orange food colouring to the water before freezing, & added glitter to the water to create our shiny silver fish.

 Great to observe both during the day & evening, & fun to see what happens to the stars as the ice melts.